IL2HorusTeam/il2fb-mission-parser/docs/parsers/rocket.rst

   :Output value: original value converted to float number

 ``60.0``
-  Waiting time (in minutes): this parameter tells how much a rocket have to wait until it will be launched.
+  Delay (in minutes): this parameter tells how much a rocket have to wait until it will be launched.

-  :Output path: ``waiting_time``
+  :Output path: ``delay``
   :Output type: :class:`float`
   :Output value: original value converted to float number